louisgv/2018/content/blog/dat-hyperproxy-noisebridge.md

 # Third technical milestone

 The last milestone is to integrate the `hyperproxy-node` as a peer into the swarm created by `hybridproxy-hub`, and create logic for the hub to ensure that there is always enough `hyperproxy-node` in the swarm to serve the other peers.

+# Discussion

+From our brief description above, there are several benefits attached to the milestone we have derived.
+The first being, two of the milestones (1st and 2nd) can be implement independently of each other.
+This is very beneficial for a team, as we can parallel the task and speed up our delivery.
+Secondly, this allows us to think deeper into each piece of the project, so that we can create concise issue and tackle them one by one.
+The last milestone is a rendezvous point for the team where we would integrate our implementation of the 1st and the 2nd milestone, which we could do in a pair-programming fashion.

 # Conclusion